-The Compendium of National Juvenile Justice Data Sets is an online resource for researchers that is intended as an aid to investigations of juvenile offending, victimization, and contact with the juvenile justice system.
-It describes data sources that users may find valuable and provides information intended to help with the practical aspects of obtaining and analyzing data.
+The Compendium of National Juvenile Justice Data Sets is an online tool that provides researchers with data related to offending by youth, youth victimization, and youth involved with juvenile justice systems.
+It provides information intended to help with the practical aspects of obtaining and analyzing data.

 National Archive of Criminal Justice Data